 - Samantha Brandauer, MA, Dickinson College

-- William I. Btustein, PhD, West Virginia University
+- William I. Brustein, PhD, West Virginia University

 This report was research and written by Charlotte West, a freelance writer and frequent contributor to NAFSA's International Educator magazine.
 She has served as the author of Internationalizing the Campus since 2015.
 We thank West for her dedication and expertise, and we thank the institutions featured in this publication for their assistance in helping her research and report their stories.